The HUD functions are organised as follows:

 Only students have access to this option.
 Touching it will give you two further options:

-If you click Lump, you will be asked to confirm your choice, and confirming it will cause you to receive the rest of the year’s allowance all in one go, and to no longer receive your weekly allowance on Sundays until the next school year.
+If you click Lump, you will be asked to confirm your choice, and confirming it will cause you to receive the rest of the year’s allowance all in one go, and to no longer receive your weekly allowance until the next school year, nor will you receive “catch up” skill points until the end of the year.

 IMPORTANT: Be careful with this option, as there is no way to undo it, and no way to receive more money again should you spend it all.
 You can, of course, trade with other people, but that will be your only source of income.